grpc-ecosystem/grpc-gateway/README.md

 ### Supported

 * Generating JSON API handlers.
-* Method parameters in request body.
+* Method parameters in the request body.
-* Method parameters in request path.
+* Method parameters in the request path.
 * Method parameters in query string.
-* Enum fields in path parameter (including repeated enum fields).
+* Enum fields in the path parameter (including repeated enum fields).
 * Mapping streaming APIs to newline-delimited JSON streams.
 * Mapping HTTP headers with `Grpc-Metadata-` prefix to gRPC metadata (prefixed with `grpcgateway-`)
 * Optionally emitting API definitions for